Exhausting families of representations and spectra of pseudodifferential operators: Topology on the spectrum and strictly norming families

-It is easy to show that separable $C^*$-algebras satisfy the assumptions of the previous proposition.
+Clearly, there are $C\sp{\ast}$-algebras for which the spectrum is not $T_1$, but for which every strictly norming family of representations is also exhausting.
+We do not know, however, if the converse result is true in full generality (that is, for every $C\sp{\ast}$-algebra).
+It is easy to show that separable $C\sp{\ast}$-algebras satisfy the assumptions of Proposition \ref{prop.2ndcount}.

-\begin{proposition} Let $A$ be a separable $C^*$-algebra.
-Then every irreducible representation $\pi \in \hat A$ has a countable base for its system of neighborhoods.
-Consequently, if $\maF$ is an exhausting set of representations of $A$, then $\maF$ is full. \end{proposition}
+\begin{theorem} Let $A$ be a separable $C\sp{\ast}$-algebra.
+Then every primitive ideal $I \in \Prim(A)$ has a countable base for its system of neighborhoods.
+Consequently, if $\maF$ is a strictly norming set of representations of $A$, then $\maF$ is exhausting. \end{theorem}